pixl8/Preside-Documentation/docs/02.devguides/22.restframework/page.md

 ## Introduction

-PresideCMS provides a framework for developing REST APIs that work inline and seamlessly with the rest of the ecosystem.
+Preside provides a framework for developing REST APIs that work inline and seamlessly with the rest of the ecosystem.
 It has taken inspiration from the [Taffy REST Framework](http://taffy.io/) by Adam Tuttle, and follows several of its patterns.

 The current version of the framework provides you with the conventions, services and routing layer to help you easily author your own REST APIs; further tooling such as documentation generation and user management are planned for future releases.

->>> The documentation here will not attempt to teach the ins and outs of RESTful APIs; rather document how PresideCMS implements RESTful concepts.
+>>> The documentation here will not attempt to teach the ins and outs of RESTful APIs; rather document how Preside implements RESTful concepts.
 We can highly recommend Adam Tuttle's book, [REST Assured](http://restassuredbook.com/) as a primer and go-to resource for authoring REST APIs.

 ## APIs and Resources

-Creating a new REST API in PresideCMS is a case of creating a directory containing coldbox handler CFCs.
+Creating a new REST API in Preside is a case of creating a directory containing coldbox handler CFCs.
 Each handler represents a resource in your API.
 These APIs and resources must all live under your application's `/handlers/rest-apis/` folder.
 For example:

 ```
 /application/handlers/rest-apis